chelahmy/harubi/README.md

 ### Example 1

-A client make a request to a harubi server by specifying at least two arguments in the query string, or through a html form post: a **model** and an **action**, together with other related **controller** arguments, if defined.
+A front-end makes a request to a harubi service by specifying at least two arguments in the query string, or through a html form post: **model** and **action**, together with **controller** arguments.
 The following is a typical request:

 ```
 http://example.com/time.php?model=system&action=gettime